QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 Day 8/100 : 10 October 2025, Friday
 > I only reviewed a bit about Module Operation Python in Day 3.
 My midterm exams are upcoming next Monday.
 I feel like "unproductive" today due to feel exhausted and sleepy (sleep deprived from last week).
 Uhhh, today I just want to get enough sleep. 😴😴😴😴😴.

+Day 9/100 : 11 October 2025, Saturday
+> I learn a bit if-elif-else statements and nested statements on Day 3 course.
+I procrastinated unknowingly and I have no idea and feeling bad about that.
+I also busy for preparing my upcoming midterm exams next week.
+But I'm trying my best to complete this challenge consistently. 😞😞😞